-Fabulous Coffee Table Plans Featuring a Glass Top and Drawers
+Coffee Table Plans with a Glass Top and Drawers

-These plans are for an ultra-stylish piece of furniture!
-These coffee table plans have such a fabulous look with the glass top and double drawers!
-Yes, double drawers – there is a drawer on each side as well as a shelf which is a fabulous use of space!
+This is an ultra-stylish piece of furniture!
+The coffee table plans with a glass top and drawers – double drawers – are suitable for all skill levels.
+There is a drawer on each side as well as a long shelf which is a fabulous use of space!

 - 1-1/4” pocket hole screws (<– affiliate link!)